ChaseAlll/P2/README.md

   And with that you've set up LiveSplit and mapped your keybinds, have fun speed running!

+## Instructions For Use
+To Start Up Your Speedrun
+* Open the game you want to speedrun
+* Open LiveSplit
+* Start the game
+* When you are ready to begin press 0 on your numpad to begin!

 ## FAQ
  * "Do I have to set up LiveSplit as shown for it to work"